Is vague strategy detracting from your intended results?

 Imagine you recently moved for a new job.
-A colleague invites you to a dinner party.
-Community engagement has always been an essential aspect of your social life.
+A colleague invites you to a dinner party, and community engagement has always been an essential aspect of your social life.

-You want to become a prominent member of your new community.
+You want to be accepted in this new community.
 Unfortunately, you haven't made friends in the area.
 This dinner party is your first opportunity to meet people in the community.

 You intend to bring something practical and delicious that won't outdo the host.
 You decide to make bread, but you've never made it before.
 How hard could it be?
 You've made cookies plenty of times.